CAIDA/catalog-data/sources/recipe/how_to_infer_router_ASes_using_bdrmapit/README.md

 5. `pip install .`
 6. Go back to parent directory `cd ..`

-By here, you should have *bdrmapit*, *retrieve_external*, and *ip2as* installed.
+After you complete teh steps above, you should have *bdrmapit*, *retrieve_external*, and *ip2as* installed.
 Use `git show <package>` to check if these packages are installed, make sure that you're in the bdrmapit python environment.

 In your folder for this task you should also see two directories `retrieve-external` and `bdrmapit`.
 [3, 4]